 For information about confiscation orders under the Proceeds of Crime Act 2002 (POCA 2002), see Practice Note: Confiscation under the Proceeds of Crime Act 2002.

 Further, on conviction in the magistrates’ court for any offence including summary only offences, if the prosecutor requires it, the court must commit the case to the Crown Court to consider making a confiscation order.

 The two public prosecuting authorities in England and Wales are the Crown Prosecution Service (CPS) (into which the Revenue and Customs Prosecuting Office has been subsumed) and the Serious Fraud Office (SFO).
 The CPS may bring a prosecution for any type of offence.
 Further, the Prosecution of Offences Act 1985 (POA 1985) expressly preserves the right for any person to bring a private prosecution.
 It is under this power that other prosecutors, such as local authorities, government departments and other agencies bring prosecutions.
-See Practice Note: Private Prosecutions.
+See Practice Note: Private prosecutions—an introductory guide.

 Regulatory authorities established by statute usually have power to prosecute.
-For example, the Health and Safety Executive is a designated
+For example, the Health and Safety Executive is a designated prosecutor

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.